Bagpiping for weddings, events and ceremonies across Argyll, and lessons for anyone who wants to learn.

 Aaron has been a fantastic tutor for our son over the last few years.
 Fraser loves the group classes and lessons.

-I'm based in Oban and cover Argyll and the wider west Highlands as standard.
+I'm based in Oban and cover Argyll as standard.
 I'm happy to travel further afield for weddings and events too, just get in touch with your location and I'll let you know.
 Travel within the Oban area is included in the price; anything further is added by arrangement.

 The sooner the better, especially for weddings in the summer months, which tend to go first.
 That said, it's always worth asking even at short notice, as I can sometimes fit things in.
 If you have a date in mind, send it over and I'll let you know straight away whether I'm free.